chuanqisun/htmaa-2025/src/posts/week-07/index.md

 ![Handle calculating the redesign](./media/testing-03.webp) **Handle Calculating the Redesign**

 I learned how to use the band saw by observing and asking a classmate.
-Special shout out to [Charlie](https://fab.cba.mit.edu/classes/863.25/people/CharlesLu/) who happened to be using the band saw in the shop and generously demoed his technique to me.
+Special shout-out to [Charlie](https://fab.cba.mit.edu/classes/863.25/people/CharlesLu/) who happened to be using the band saw in the shop and generously demoed his technique to me.
 The key is to cut from the side with loose wood chips, so the saw's downward motion holds the OSB against the table and minimizes splintering.

 ![Cutting reinforcements](./media/enhancing-01.webp)
 **Cutting Reinforcements with Band Saw**